top of page

 Choosing THE question!

-Kids get to vote for their favourite question that was sent in.
-The most popular question will be THE QUESTION we tackle in The Kid's Trial!
+Kids got to vote for their favourite question that was sent in.
+The most popular question was THE QUESTION we tackled in The Kid's Trial!

 Collecting the results logo- Planet earth with The Kid's Trial written on it